-As a second function, the Clock control allows to set the clock divider.
-To determine a specific clock divider ratio, keep the Function key pressed and turn the Clock control.
-You will notice the Step status LEDs 1 to 14 light up one by one.
-The highest number lit up corresponds to the clock divider ratio, listed in the chart on the following page.

-Please bear in mind that the clock divider is only available when the Sync switch is in "Internal" or "Midi//USB" position.
+- As a second function, the Clock control allows to setting of the clock divider.
+To determine a specific clock divider ratio, keep the Function key pressed and turn the Clock control. - You will notice the Step status LEDs 1 to 14 light up one by one.
+The highest number lit up corresponds to the clock divider ratio, listed in the chart on the following page. - Please bear in mind that the clock divider is only available when the Sync switch is in the "Internal" or Midi//USB" position.